aryamaddel/Hello-World/README.md

 This is my first repository

-it also has my first python🐍 game.
+it also has my first python🐍 games.